MicrosoftDocs/cpp-docs/docs/mfc/reference/cprintdialogex-class.md

 ```

 ### Return Value
  The INT_PTR return value is actually an HRESULT.
-See the Return Values section in [PrintDlgEx](http://msdn.microsoft.com/library/windows/desktop/ms646942) in the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)].
+See the Return Values section in [PrintDlgEx](http://msdn.microsoft.com/library/windows/desktop/ms646942) in the Windows SDK.

 ### Remarks
  If you want to initialize the various print dialog options by setting members of the `m_pdex` structure, you should do this before calling `DoModal`, but after the dialog object is constructed.